sara-sabr/ITStrategy/_pages/en/strategy-target-solution-delivery-model.md

 </style>

 <div class="alert alert-warning">
   <strong>This is a DRAFT strategy</strong>.
 It is currently in the peer review process.
-As <a href="target-solution-delivery-model-strategy-areas-of-concerns.html">feedback comes in</a> the strategy will be updated accordingly.
+As <a href="{{ site.baseurl }}/target-solution-delivery-model-strategy-areas-of-concerns.html">feedback comes in</a> the strategy will be updated accordingly.
 </div>

 _Note 1: Its authoritative source and latest version of this Strategy is on [ESDC's internal network](https://014gc.sharepoint.com/sites/TargetITSolutionDeliveryModel)_